dnltsk/geo-suite/README.md

 # geo-suite
-Suite of advanced stastical tests for DataProofer
+Suite of geographic and mapping related tests for DataProofer

 ## Writing tests